dhruvmalik007/forensics-board/docs/technical_doc_mvp.md

 #### **Step 4: Validate & Store Results**
 - Results are sent to the user for validation.
 - Upon confirmation, stores the bridge identification method for future reuse.

-## **UI Real-Time Updates & Graph Rendering**
-- When a user submits an address, the UI listens for broadcasted updates from the API.
-- **Graph Rendering:**
-  - New addresses are added as **pending nodes**.
-  - As tagging processes execute, the nodes may update to a **confirmed state** with a label.
-- **Address Tagging:**
-  - If linked wallets are identified, they may be labeled as `alt_wallet_candidate`.
-  - If associated with known services, they may be tagged as `dex`, `bridge`, `mixer`, etc.
-- **Dynamic Graph Updates:**
-  - The UI updates nodes dynamically based on real-time data streaming from the API.
-  - Users can see relationships evolve as investigations progress.
-- **Technology Stack**: LangChain.js, LangGraph.js, Chroma, Neo4j (for storing validated strategies), PostgreSQL (for structured data, tagging), Redis (caching execution metadata)
-- **Responsibilities**:
-  - Researches available data sources and APIs.
-  - May initiate **Agentic Account Creation** (e.g., Dune API signup).
-  - Crafts a new sleuthing strategy dynamically using available tools.

 ### **Example 2: Crafting an `EVM Transfer` Strategy**
 #### **Step 1: Check Existing Strategy**